openstack-infra/zuul/doc/source/user/config.rst

   pre and post playbooks, then any roles added by the child will be available to the child's playbooks.
 This is so that a job which inherits from a parent does not inadvertantly alter the behavior of the parent's playbooks by the addition of conflicting roles.
+Roles added by a child will appear before those it inherits from its parent.

   A project which supplies a role may be structured in one of two
   configurations: a bare role (in which the role exists at the root of